 Why?
 Because it generates a passive income stream.
 It generates predictable revenue that helps you make well-informed financial decisions about your business and life.

-With subscription tiers, you can bundle your services in various ways so you are spending less time in 1/1 coaching .
+With subscription tiers, you can bundle your services in various ways so you are spending less time in 1-on-1 coaching .
 You can offer it as a bundle with your primary subscription.

 So, your main pricing strategy should be subscription-based.
-This all comes down to how you plan to deliver your coaching services.
+How you develier value comes down to how you plan to deliver your coaching services.